Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Finding office space when freelancing in Belgium

 Many freelancers and entrepreneurs in Belgium operate out of coworking spaces, which are particularly popular in Brussels and the bigger cities.
-Read on for more information on coworking spaces in Belgium.

 Finding work when freelancing in Belgium